freshwuzhere/CoolMaster2/README.md

 1. If the light is blinking happily - maek a new device.
 The available device should list in teh HVAC units.

-1. Once you have your HVAC units created - you can make actions that corresponf to the Coolmaster commands.
+1. Once you have your HVAC units created - you can make actions that correspond to the Coolmaster commands.
+Like ON/OFF MODE (COOL, HEAT, FAN, DRY), Set Temp.

 1. Once you have actions you can make control pages (I have one per zone) or interface to thermostats (mine read the Nest g thermos and set cooling heating accordingly).